LeslieHor/rCast/README.md

 * SimplePIE (RSS feed interaction)
 * Bootstrap (Mobile UI)
 * AngularJS (For creating the app)
+* Angular UI Bootstrap (integration of bootstrap and angular)

 ## Statuses
 0: Episode is not downloaded